 Open finance allows access to a broader range of financial products and services, including more tailored and affordable offerings.
 Through personalized financial dashboards, pertinent customer data, such as cash flow, savings, insurance coverage, and investments, is centralized and displayed alongside product features and prices.
 This transparent solution makes understanding and improving one's financial position easy.

 Open finance is based on the principle of Data Ownership—i.e., customers own and have control over the data they generate and provide to financial service providers.
 Open finance involves forming partnerships between banks and third parties outside the finance industry, including technology providers.

 By leveraging the API Economy, organizations can create Diversified Value beyond conventional industry boundaries.
 API integration will drive new business models and revenue streams through banking-as-a-service, modeled after Product-as-a-Service offerings.

-Applying an industry lens to the process of environmental scanning helps organizations direct their focus and resources more optimally.
-And by gaining an understanding of the technological developments and trends that may present future opportunities in their industry, organizations can equip themselves with the innovation intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.
+Applying an industry lens to trend and technology scouting helps organizations direct their focus and resources more optimally.
+By understanding the technological developments and trends that may present future opportunities in their industry, organizations can equip themselves with the foresight intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.

 Get started by exploring the ITONICS Banking & Finance Trend Radar and Banking & Finance Technology Radar, displaying the drivers of change that are most relevant for the banking and finance industry.
 Here you can deep dive into the implications for innovation associated with each driver, compare drivers across different rating criteria, and view related examples of real-world innovation that address emerging needs and provide novel solutions.

 Looking to explore further the impact and relevance of these trends and technologies for your business?
 Why not kick-start your innovation journey on the ITONICS Innovation OS today?